cookm346/value_visualizer/README.md

 ![](checker_values.png)

+Now the squares marked A and B look like the same color, allowing us to see through the illusion.

 Though this example is demonstrated with a crafted visual illusion, artists looking to produce realism face this illusion all the time.
 As an example, while looking at a portrait a highlight surrounded by dark areas will appear much brighter than reality.
 This simple program allows for a quick visualization of the values of any image